An Ireland Road Trip: How To Plan An Epic 1-Week Ireland Itinerary On Your Own

 • Bring waterproof shoes.
 Even in summer.
 Even if the forecast says dry.
 Trust me.

-Final thoughts on how to plan a trip to Ireland—without losing your mind
+Final thoughts on how to plan a road trip to Ireland—without losing your mind

 Self drive trips to Ireland aren’t just about logistics.
 They’re about being surprised.
 About trusting that sometimes, the best stop of the day won’t be on your itinerary.
 And yeah, planning your Ireland trip from the USA takes some work—but once you’re there, with the window down, sheep dodging your bumper, and the sea just over the stone wall, it’ll all be worth it.